Thunder-Software-Technology-Malaysia/arcade-stem/README.md

 ```

 2. **Variable Descriptions:**
+  Create a .env.local file in the root directory:
    - `STRIPE_API_KEY`: Your Stripe Secret API Key
    - `STRIPE_WEBHOOK_SECRET`: Your Stripe Webhook Secret
    - `STRIPE_PRICE_ID`: The Stripe Price ID for the product/service